andymikulski/andymikulski.github.io/dev/_posts/projects/serenity-forge/2018-8-20-serenity-forge-paths-n-plots.md

 <img src="https://i.imgur.com/CUNyyoW.jpg" height="500" />
 <label>For design purposes, we wanted control over plots so they looked a bit more contained and 'natural,' as if a human had designed the layout.
 This plot is an example of a generally fine, but incorrect plot layout.</label>

-Beyond unexpected shapes, occassionally a plot would not have enough area to actually be built on.
+Beyond unexpected shapes, occasionally a plot would not have enough area to actually be built on.
 In order to use a bit of math on whether not a plot was buildable, the plots are converted from their 2D map/array representation into appropriate `Polygon` classes.
 The Polygon class handles calculating a shape's perimeter distance, its area, etc. This allowed us to simply filter out plots that were too small to be built on.

 In order to determine how "strange" the polygon shape was, I relied on using some formulas that are actually used to determine the [degree of gerrymandering in a given political district](https://en.wikipedia.org/wiki/Polsby-Popper_Test), which I thought was pretty neat.
 The following graphic gives a quick visual summary of how the Polsby-Popper formula can be used in our situation: